klux21/callback_printf/README.txt

-I would be glad if other people adopt that new license and I hope that more people have fun with the usage of that software now because of the new and more permissive license conditions even if it not open source any longer because if comes to some special definitions of that!
+I would be glad if other people adopt that new license and I hope that more people have fun with the usage of that software now because of the new and more permissive license conditions even if it not open source any longer if comes to some special definitions of that.

 Kind regards,